Nirma1228/Little-Treats-Website/README.md

  Features

--  Home, About, Products, and Customer Testimonials sections
+-  Home, About, Products, and Customer Testimonials sections.
-- Responsive design using CSS Grid and Flexbox
+- Responsive design using CSS Grid and Flexbox.
--  Interactive search bar toggle (JavaScript)
+-  Interactive search bar toggle (JavaScript).
--  Product cards with images, prices, and "Add to Cart" buttons
+-  Product cards with images, prices, and "Add to Cart" buttons.
--  Mobile-friendly layout with hamburger menu icon
+-  Mobile-friendly layout with hamburger menu icon.
--  Stylish reviews with star ratings
+-  Stylish reviews with star ratings.